andreamoro/GSC-Wrapper/README.md

     report.to_disk()
 ```

-### Retrieving persisted information
-To reload information previously persisted, it is possible to resource on two different methods: `from_disk` and `from_datastream`.
-Both of them returns a `Report` object that can be consumed as the one returned on a live query.
+Two corresponding methods have been made available to reload persisted information: `from_disk` and `from_datastream`.
+Both of them returns a `Report` object that can be consumed in the same way as the one returned on a live query.

 At present, there is no data compression mechanism, no third-party libraries, and no database saving logic.
 For more complex requirements, additional code has to be written independently.